mattermost/docs/source/process/casestudy.rst

 Please share the most impressive measurable outcomes you can think of--the more numbers, the better.

-- How is the product or service helping you save time and increase productivity?
+- How is the product or service helping you to save time and to increase productivity?
 - In what ways does that enhance your competitive advantage?
-- How much have you increased key metrics, like reducing response time, time-to-resolution and reducing time spent in meetings?
+- How much have you increased key metrics, such as reducing response time, time-to-resolution, and time spent in meetings?

-If you're completing the questionaire by email, please send a copy of the questions completed above to your Mattermost marketing contact for next steps.
+If you're completing the questionnaire by email, please send a copy of the questions completed above to your Mattermost marketing contact for next steps.

 Thank you so much for being part of our community!